Treats acne in patients who are 12 years and older. This medicine is a tetracycline antibiotic.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a penicillin antibiotic (such as amoxicillin, amoxicillin/clavulanate, Amoxil®, Augmentin®, Trimox®, Veetids®), isotretinoin (Accutane®, Amnesteem®), a blood thinner such as warfarin (Coumadin®), antacids (such as Maalox®, Mylanta®), or any medicine containing aluminum, calcium, iron, or magnesium (such as multivitamins or mineral supplements).
+- Make sure your doctor knows if you are using a penicillin antibiotic (such as amoxicillin, amoxicillin/clavulanate, penicillin, Amoxil®, Augmentin®), isotretinoin (Accutane®, Amnesteem®), methoxyflurane (Penthrane®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
+Tell your doctor if you also take antacids containing aluminum, calcium, or magnesium (such as Maalox®, Mylanta®, Tums®), or iron supplements.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney problems, or vision problems such as blurred vision.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, diarrhea, or vision problems.